Garden State Parkway crash leaves car pinned in near vertical position

 TOMS RIVER, New Jersey -- A serious accident created quite a sight on the Garden State Parkway in Toms River, New Jersey.

-The crash happened at 12:30 p.m. between exits 82 and 81 in the southbound lanes of the Garden State Parkway.
+The crash happened around 12:30 p.m.
+Monday between exits 82 and 81 in the southbound lanes of the Parkway.

-At least 2 vehicles were involved, one of which ended up overturned, resting on its front end.
+At least two vehicles were involved, one of which ended up overturned, resting on its front end.

-The accident caused a big back-up on the Parkway for more than an hour.
+The accident caused a major back-up on the Garden State Parkway for more than an hour.

 Garden State Parkway crash leaves car pinned in near vertical position